JustinQHu/playground/README.md

 # Playground

-Playgound is a collection of differnt fun and utility projects for individual,  couples, and families.
+Playgound is a collection of differentfun and utility projects for individual,  couples, and families.
+It mainly comes from my personal need to learn and build something fun and useful for my family, and i host them in my personal [website](https://logischermix.com)

 It currently includes the following apps:
-1. Family Activity Planer (with Spin wheel)
+1. Family Activity Planer (with Spinning Wheel)